-Options granted under the 2010 Plan generally vest in installments over a four-year period from the grant date: 25% percent on the first anniversary of the vesting commencement date, and the remaining 75% of the options vest in 36 monthly installments for each full month of continuous service provided thereafter.
+Options granted under the 2010 Plan generally vest in installments over a four-year period from the grant date: 25% on the first anniversary of the vesting commencement date, and the remaining 75% of the options vest in 36 monthly installments for each full month of continuous service provided thereafter.
 Options expire after 8 years from the date of grant.
-The last grant of options pursuant to the 2010 Plan occurred in 2016, with no further grants expected.
+The last grant of options pursuant to the 2010 Plan occurred in 2016, with no further grants awarded.
+All grants from the 2010 Plan were either exercised or terminated as of December 31, 2023.